-Advent packs so many rich symbols into a few short weeks, and while family time is often scarce, we have found that families try harder during these four weeks to spend time together.
+Advent packs so many rich symbols into a few short weeks.
+While family time is often scarce, we have found that families try harder during these four weeks to spend time together.
 With that in mind, I wanted to create a “take home” Advent box that helped families to make the most of this anticipatory time.

 Lighting Advent Candles

 I started by writing a short prayer service to accompany lighting the candles on the Advent wreath.
-The liturgy, found here, includes lighting the candle(s).
-The leader reads the antiphon verse aloud and a reflection prompt, and the family is invited to respond.
+The liturgy includes lighting the candle(s).
+The leader reads the antiphon verse and a reflection prompt aloud, and the family is invited to respond.
 The short service finishes with prayers.

-I had every intention of using scripture appointed for the days during Advent, until I started to feel like there is nothing particularly Episcopalian or liturgical about Bible verses.
-Instead, I chose antiphons, the most ancient/traditional of Catholic/Anglican/Episcopal of prayers.
+I had every intention of using scripture appointed for the days during Advent until I started to feel like there is nothing particularly Episcopalian or liturgical about Bible verses.
+Instead, I chose antiphons, the most ancient/traditional of Catholic/Anglican/Episcopal prayers.

 An antiphon is the brief snippet of a psalm recited or chanted as a refrain at the beginning and/or end of a psalm or canticle.
-Antiphons were in use by the 5th c and are still in use during the services of daily prayer.
-The practice comes from the Jewish tradition of the congregation reciting, chanting or singing together, the word referring to call and response-type singing.
+Antiphons were in use by the 5th century and are still in use during the services of daily prayer.
+The practice comes from the Jewish tradition of the congregation reciting, chanting, or singing together, the word referring to call-and-response type of singing.

-My hope is that the short liturgy and learning these ancient prayers helps connect congregants with the sacramental and scriptural experience of Advent in a uniquely Episcopal way.
+My hope is that the liturgy and ancient prayers will help connect congregants with the sacramental and scriptural experience of Advent in a uniquely Episcopal way.
 Part of the goal is not just discipleship during the season of Advent but also a sense of Episcopal identity.

 The daily antiphons, reflection questions, and liturgy for Advent 2022 can be downloaded and printed through these links.
 Please credit the author when using.